-Stable angina pectoris refers to recurrent characteristic/atypical chest pain induced by physical activity or emotional stress and is relieved by rest or nitrates.
-The key cause is Atherosclerosis, with narrowing of the coronary blood vessels leading to reduction in blood supply to the myocardium.
-One main risk factor of stable angina is atherosclerotic vascular disease, while other major risk factors include: diabetes mellitus, hypertension, cigarette smoking, dyslipidemia, obesity, a family history of ischemic heart disease or sudden death, old age, male gender and elevated markers of inflammation such as C-reactive protein.
+Stable angina pectoris refers to recurrent characteristic/atypical chest pain induced by physical activity or emotional stress and relieved by rest or nitrates.
+Atherosclerosis with narrowing of the coronary blood vessels of the vessels leading to reduction in blood supply to the myocardium is the cause.
+Risk factors of stable angina are that of atherosclerotic vascular disease, the major risk factors include diabetes mellitus, hypertension, cigarette smoking, dyslipidemia, obesity, a family history of ischemic heart disease or sudden death, old age, male gender and elevated markers of inflammation such as C-reactive protein.

-- Central/retrosternal or precordial squeezing chest pain or heaviness on the chest which may radiate into the left arm, neck or jaw, and is relieved by rest or nitrates - The pain usually happens during physical activity - No typical signs are found in patients with stable angina - Physical findings which indicate the presence of risk factors may be observed: hypertension, obesity, xanthelasmata, evidence of peripheral arterial disease
+- Central/retrosternal or precordial squeezing chest pain or heaviness on the chest which may radiate into the left arm, neck or jaw relieved by rest or nitrate. - The pain usually happens during physical activity and is relieved by rest or nitrates. - No typical signs are found in patients with stable angina.

+Physical findings which indicate the presence of risk factors may be observed: hypertension, obesity, xanthelasmata, evidence of peripheral arterial disease etc.

-- ECG-resting and/or exercise/stress ECG
+- ECG- resting and/or exercise/stress ECG

 - Echocardiography

-- Fasting blood glucose and/or Haemoglobin A1C, Lipid profile
+- Fasting blood glucose and/ or Hemoglobin A1C, Lipid profile

-- Decrease the severity and frequency of symptoms
+- Decrease the severity and frequency of symptoms.

-- Improve quality of life/functional status
+- Improve quality of life/functional status.

-- Decrease risk of acute coronary events
+- Decrease risk of acute coronary events.

 - Decrease present modifiable risk factors

-- Initiate and/or maintain lifestyle modifications-weight control; increased physical activity; moderation of alcohol consumption, diet high in fresh fruits, vegetables, and low-fat dairy products - Smoking cessation and avoidance of exposure to environmental tobacco smoke at work and home - Taking rest during symptoms
+- Initiate and/or maintain lifestyle modifications-weight control; increased physical activity; moderation of alcohol consumption, diet high in fresh fruits, vegetables, and low-fat dairy products. - Smoking cessation and avoidance of exposure to environmental tobacco smoke at work and home. - Taking rest during symptoms.